operator-framework/enhancements/enhancements/operator-conditions.md

 ### Overriding an OLM Supported Condition

 There are times as a Cluster Admin that you may want to ignore an "OLM Supported Condition" reported by an Operator.
 For example, imagine that a known version of an operator always communicates that it is not upgradeable.
 In this instance, you may want to upgrade the operator despite the operator communicating that it is not upgradeable.
-This could be accomplished by overriding the `OLM Supported Condition` by adding the condition's name to the `spec.overrides` array in the `Condition` CR:
+This could be accomplished by overriding the `OLM Supported Condition` by adding the condition's type and status to the `spec.overrides` array in the `Condition` CR:

 ```yaml
 apiVersion: operators.coreos.com/v1